Signs of fall: Consider these roof maintenance tips as the seasons change

 Like everything else outdoors, your trees have probably grown a lot over the course of the spring and summer.
 Take a good look at all your tree limbs.
 Do any hang over your roof now?
 Are any touching your roof or your house?
 Trim any overhanging branches now to avoid serious work (and damage) after a storm.
 Seal up any exposed holes.
 Look at any entry point to your attic or any hole opening in your roof.
 Make sure all are sealed completely tight to ensure no animals can seek refuge in your warm attic during the colder months.
 Keeping critters out will be so much easier (and you’ll avoid so much damage) now than getting them out once they are settled in for a long winter’s nap.

 Take a good, up close look at your shingles.
 Look for cracked singles or shingles that are missing.
 Keep in mind, Turner Roofing always gives free inspections and estimates, and we’ll be happy to take a look and see how your shingles should hold up during the colder seasons.

 We’d love to help you prepare for the fall season, and we can assist with any maintenance or repairs you need to make with your roof.
-Click here to learn about our residential roofing services.
+Learn more about our residential roofing services.